 South Africa became a state Party to the Convention roughly 15 years ago and has introduced the Regulations to Phase Out the Use of Persistent Organic Pollutants (“Regulations”) to satisfy its obligations under the convention.

-Under the Regulations, no person may use, produce, distribute, sell, import or export the following POPs after December 31, 2020:
+Under the Regulations, no person may use, produce, distribute, sell, import or export the following POPs after the corresponding dates below:

 - Hexabromobiphenyl and Hexabromobiphenyl formulations and products (after 31 December 2020)